MicrosoftDocs/win32/desktop-src/dxmath/ovw-xmu565-extensions.md

-﻿---
+---
-Description: 'XMU565 describes a 4D vector with 5-bit unsigned x- and z- components and a 6 bit unsigned y-component.' ms.assetid: 'c661e018-f8c7-40bf-ab5a-211a3b9300a3'
+Description: XMU565 describes a 4D vector with 5-bit unsigned x- and z- components and a 6 bit unsigned y-component. ms.assetid: c661e018-f8c7-40bf-ab5a-211a3b9300a3
 title: XMU565 Extensions
+ms.date: 05/31/2018
+ms.topic: article
+ms.author: windowssdkdev
+ms.prod: windows
+ms.technology: desktop
 ---

 # XMU565 Extensions

-[**XMU565**](xmu565.md) describes a 4D vector with 5-bit unsigned x- and z- components and a 6 bit unsigned y-component.
+[**XMU565**](/windows/win32/DirectXPackedVector/ns-directxpackedvector-xmu565?branch=master) describes a 4D vector with 5-bit unsigned x- and z- components and a 6 bit unsigned y-component.

 > [!Note]
 > The features listed here are only available when developing with C++.